Tutorial: Getting Started with the Engine

 # Liquidation Strategy

 When liquidation happens, the engine will try to liquidate positions on instruments one by one until the account’s margin requirement becomes less than its available funds.
-The order in which the engine goes down the list of instrument to liquidate is specified by this request:

 Path: /Instrument/LiquidationStrategy